sjxliu/milestone1/readMe.md

 11/10/21 [Working]:
 Aiming to get space bar functional and to use it to get character to jump.
 I wasn't able to get the spacebar to  work but managed to assign another key to work for the jump function with keydown.
 Added a score board but unsure if putting it under section in HTML was a good idea.
 Character does not die nor does score board show...

+11/11/21[Working]:
+Working on menu and linking it...

+11/12/21[Working]:
+Working on menu and linking it... my game doesn't actually work because I broke it trying to add a scoreboard and the death function.